-- Pediatric Patients patients can have Both Parents and/or Designated Support Persons in the room, whether the child is being treated in the ED or on the Pediatric Unit.
+- Pediatric Patients can have Both Parents and/or Designated Support Persons in the room at a time, whether the child is being treated in the ED or on the Pediatric Unit.

 - Emergency Department, Telemetry (5100), Medical/Surgical & Ortho (3300), Inpatient Rehab (4100), Pulmonary (4400), Labor & Delivery (4400) can have Two Visitors at a time.